Traffic Engineering Architecture and Signaling

 ||Send notices to

-Group is responsible for defining MPLS and GMPLS traffic
+Working Group is responsible for defining IP, MPLS and GMPLS

-that enable operators to control how specific traffic flows are
+techniques that enable operators to control how specific

 The TEAS WG is responsible for:

 perform centralized computation and control, distributed

 computation and control, or even a hybrid approach.

 engineering (and related routing, signaling and path

 computation).
 These will be developed in conjunction

 with requests and requirements from other WGs to ensure